 Here are the steps to clean your All-Clad cookware with vinegar:

-- Create a versatile and effective cleaning solution by combining water and vinegar in a spray bottle, and mix them well.
+Create a versatile and effective cleaning solution by combining water and vinegar in a spray bottle, and mixing them well.

-- You can easily remove the solution by using sponge.
+You can easily remove the solution by using the sponge.

-- Rinse the cookware with warm water, ensuring that all of the vinegar solutions is removed.
+Rinse the cookware with warm water, ensuring that all of the vinegar solutions are removed.

 Vinegar’s acidity is what makes it an effective cleaning agent for All-Clad cookware.
 It can help remove tough stains and discoloration without leaving behind any harmful chemicals or toxins.
 By using vinegar, you can keep your All-Clad cookware looking new and extend its lifespan.
 So, the next time your All-Clad cookware needs a thorough cleaning, give vinegar a try and enjoy the results.